boltops-tools/kubes/docs/_docs/intro/docker-image.md

     kubes deploy --image repo/image:tag

 When the `--image` option is set, Kubes skips the Docker build phase.
+You can also set `config.image = false` to simply disable image building.

 ## 2. Kubes Config